 15 Places in the United States That Feel Like Europe

 It’s funny how places located halfway across the world from each other can feel so alike.
-Thanks to a long history of immigration, there are tons of places in the U.S. that feel like they were airlifted right out of Europe.
-From small towns with cobblestone streets to a tiny place in Iowa with its own tulip festival, American towns around the country have plenty of surprises (with a European flare) in store for visitors.
+Thanks to a long history of immigration, there are many places in the United States that feel like they were airlifted right out of Europe.
+From small towns with cobblestone streets to a tiny place in Iowa with its own tulip festival, here are 15 destinations across the USA where you can go for a little European flair.

 If you love: The romantic architecture of France